 Service Dog Academy: Best Overall

-While the Illinois-based school does provide in-person training, its online offerings are especially robust, with options for both group training classes and one-on-one appointments.
-In both cases, training is conducted via a video conferencing platform (such as Zoom), with most group courses lasting around five weeks.
-There are a number of courses to choose from, including Basic Medical Alert Dog Obedience, Service Dog Public Access, and even an option for puppies.
+While the Illinois-based school does provide in-person training, its online offerings are especially robust, with options for group training classes and one-on-one appointments.
+In both cases, training is conducted via a video conferencing platform, with group courses lasting five to eight weeks.
+There are many courses to choose from, including Basic Medical Alert Dog Obedience and even an option for puppies.

-Group classes with Service Dog Academy are roughly $250, while individual appointments begin at about $100 for a 30-minute session.
-The school also offers a more extensive eight-week program covering topics like alerting to low blood sugars and (no joke) dialing 911 on a dog phone.
+Group classes with Service Dog Academy are roughly $250.
+Be aware that individual appointments and certain group courses are only available to those who have completed Service Dog Academy's more extensive nine-week medical alert program.
+The medical alert program costs $1,375 and covers topics like alerting to low blood sugar levels and (no joke) dialing 911 on a dog phone.

 Compass Key: Best Personalized

-You may need to work with one of the company's trainers one-on-one to begin the program, but from there the school will continue your training over Skype or Facetime—it has several international clients who have done exactly that.
+You may need to work with one of the company's trainers one-on-one to begin the program, where the school will continue your training over Skype or Facetime—it has several international clients who have done exactly that.

-Currently, the option to participate in training online applies to the school’s basic and advanced obedience courses.
-Just bear in mind that you’ll need to get in touch to discuss the best option and approach for you and your dog, since Compass Key is not specifically designed as an online training program.
+Currently, the option to participate in training online applies to the basic and advanced obedience courses.
+Just bear in mind that you will need to get in touch to discuss the best option and approach for you and your dog since Compass Key is not specifically designed as an online training program.

-Working with Compass Key requires a roughly two-hour evaluation session before beginning coursework, which costs about $300 and may be conducted virtually.
-Online lessons can be purchased individually for around $135, or as a five-lesson package for approximately $650.
-There is also an option for private lessons, which are one hour in length and are roughly $185 for a single appointment or about $850 for a set of five.
+Working with Compass Key requires a roughly two-hour evaluation session before beginning coursework, which costs about $300.
+The online lessons offered by Compass Key can be purchased individually for around $145, or as a five-lesson package for approximately $700.
+There is also an option for private lessons, which are one hour in length and are roughly $195 for a single appointment or about $900 for a set of five.

 E-Training for Dogs: Best for Beginners

-If you're new to the service dog world, try out E-Training for Dogs, which offers pre-recorded lectures specifically designed for beginner service dog owner-trainers.
+If you are new to the service dog world, try out E-Training for Dogs, which offers pre-recorded lectures specifically designed for beginner service dog owner-trainers.

-These “tier three” options cover topics including dog candidate selection, socialization, public access, and task training, and don’t require any homework or training challenges.
+Tier 3 of the Barbara Handelman Service Dog Trainer Course covers dog candidate selection, socialization, public access, and task training.
+These dog training topics do not require any homework or training challenges.

-While one-on-one time with the instructor to ask questions isn’t included at this level (although it can be added on a pay-per-hour basis), there are plenty of included articles and online resources for self-study.
+While one-on-one time with the instructor to ask questions is not included at this level it can be added on a pay-per-hour basis.
+Additionally, the company offers plenty of articles and online resources for self-study.
 There are also no prerequisites for taking courses at this beginner level.

-Beginner training lessons with E-Training for Dogs cost between roughly $25 and $90, depending on the class, and can be purchased on an a la carte basis.
-The price is determined by the number of recorded lectures included in the lesson, along with the volume of reading material that goes with it.
+Tier 3 beginner training lessons with E-Training for Dogs cost between $55 and $225, depending on the class, and can be purchased on an a la carte basis.
+The initial price is determined by the number of recorded lectures included in the lesson, along with the volume of reading material that goes with it.

 Doggy U: Best Consulting

-If you’re looking for one-on-one help with a specific issue, Doggy U offers stellar consulting services.
-This online service dog training program can help you train your dog to assist with mobility, visual impairment, balance, PTSD, anxiety disorders, and hearing.
+If you are looking for one-on-one help with a specific issue, Doggy U offers stellar consulting services.
+This online service dog training program can help you train your dog to assist with mobility and psychiatric service.

-Its trainers will work closely with you to build confidence in your dog while helping you overcome any specific training challenges you may have already run into.
-In addition to one-on-one consulting, Doggy U also has a great Service Dog 101 training session and a more in-depth monthly training program.
+The trainers will work closely with you to build confidence in your dog while helping you overcome any specific training challenges you may have.
+In addition to one-on-one consulting, Doggy U also offers a Service Dog 101 training session and a more in-depth monthly training program.

-Consulting appointments with Doggy U cost about $60, and you’ll work with an experienced, certified trainer to address any hurdles in your dog’s training.
-Outside of Doggy U's consulting service, the Service Dog 101 class is about $50 and provides a 45-minute point of entry for your training.
-A monthly training class costs around $400 and is ongoing, with multiple consulting sessions each month.
+Consulting appointments with Doggy U cost about $85, and you will work with an experienced, certified trainer to address any hurdles in your dog’s training.
+Outside of Doggy U's consulting service, the Service Dog 101 class is about $75 and provides a 45-minute point of entry for your training.
+A monthly training class costs around $500 and is ongoing, with multiple consulting sessions each month.